The current Medicaid fee schedule process will continue and will be communicated to the Health Plans.

-Medicare Dual Eligibles and enrollees in LaHIPP are excluded from Health Plans and will continue to be enrolled in Medicaid fee-for-service.
-Other Medicaid enrollees who have another insurance as primary with Medicaid as secondary are enrolled with a Health Plan.
-To receive Medicaid secondary payment from a Prepaid Plan for a core benefit or service provided to a Plan member, the provider must participate with the Health Plan.
+Medicare Dual Eligibles are excluded from Bayou Health and will continue to be enrolled in Medicaid fee-for-service.
+Other Medicaid enrollees who have another insurance as primary with Medicaid as secondary are enrolled with a Bayou Health Plan.
+To receive Medicaid secondary payment from a Health Plan for a core benefit or service provided to a Plan member, the provider must participate with the Health Plan.

 As specified in the contract, the Health Plans must keep their clean claims processes as transparent as possible for providers in their networks.
 The Plans must provide clean claim examples to their providers so providers can be prepared to submit claims and receive timely reimbursement for their services.

 For Medicaid fee-for-service, federal guidelines specify what constitutes a clean claim.

 Cost report settlement will still be calculated.
-DHH will only be responsible for payment of cost settlement for FFS and shared services.
+DHH will only be responsible for payment of cost settlement for FFS.
 DHH is not responsible for payment of cost settlement on services paid through capitated rates.
 Whether the MCO pays is dependent on the hospital’s negotiated payment rates with the MCO.

-DHH will only be responsible for payment of hemophilia outliers for FFS and Shared services.
+DHH will only be responsible for payment of hemophilia outliers for FFS.
 DHH is not responsible for payment of hemophilia outliers on services paid through capitated rates.
 Whether the MCO pays is dependent on the hospital’s negotiated payment rates with the MCO.